Museum De Lakenhal presents: Rembrandt & the Dutch Golden Age

 The theme year ‘Rembrandt and the Dutch Golden Age’ is in full swing.
 Two paintings by Rembrandt are on display alongside works by famous contemporaries from our own collection, such as Jan Lievens, Jan van Goyen, Jan Steen and Gerrit Dou.
 The two works from Rembrandt van Rijn’s early years are ‘The Spectacle-Pedlar’ (circa 1624), the earliest known painting by the master that was purchased only a few years ago, and ‘History Painting’ (1626), which was restored in the Rijksmuseum last year.

-Early 17th century Leiden was the workplace of diverse painters, each of which would prove to be of crucial significance to Dutch Golden Age art.
+Early 17th century Leiden was the workplace of diverse painters, each of which would prove to be of crucial significance to Dutch 17th century art.
 The young Rembrandt and Jan Lievens worked closely together in their formative years as artists and during the time they spent in Leiden they laid the foundations for an oeuvre that would be of global significance.
 From the outset, they presented themselves through their paintings and etchings as experimental and inquisitive artists.
 At the same time, Jan van Goyen and the maritime artist Jan Porcellis were developing as pioneers of Dutch landscape painting.
 Leiden also gained prominence through painters such as Jan Davidsz, de Heem and David Bailly who focused on vanitas still lifes, which dealt with the concept of transience.
 The masterpieces of these great artists can be admired at the exhibition.

 Jonge Rembrandt - Rising Star